Road Aware Program

-In November 2000 Barry Elliot, a researcher in the field of road safety, presented a paper Review of Good Practice: Children and Road Safety Education [pdf 1.02MB] to the Road Safety Council of Western Australia about Australian and international road safety education programs.
+In November 2000 Barry Elliot, a researcher in the field of road safety, presented a paper Review of Good Practice: Children and Road Safety Education to the Road Safety Council of Western Australia about Australian and international road safety education programs.
 Elliot made recommendations for the development of a comprehensive road safety education program for Western Australia.

 Subsequently, the Road Aware Program was created to form part of the Road Safety Council’s state-wide strategy Arriving Safely: Road Safety Strategy for Western Australia 2003-2007.
 Arriving Safely aims to reduce the overall number of road crash fatalities and injuries in Western Australia.

 In 2003, a strategic alignment was made with the School Drug Education Project to become School Drug Education and Road Aware (SDERA).

 Road Aware Projects